trinhdhk/joinme/inst/stan/include/submodels/assoc/README.md

 weights use a unit-scale departure law, so between-marker contrast informs the slope magnitude.
 The slope is oriented non-negatively to remove the equivalent simultaneous sign reversal of the slope and weights.
-The fitted common weight location remains inside every effective weight, and the marker-weight submodel introduces no additional departure-scale multiplier.
+The fitted common weight location stay inside every effective weight, and the marker-weight submodel introduces no additional departure-scale multiplier.

 ## Read the blocks in order